SMART Garden Rooms offer an in-house location for safe and productive learning

 Bring the garden inside – Adding natural elements into a learning environment is shown to be great for air quality, stress relief, and increase of productivity and creativity.

-Zone – Zoning rooms with furniture, accessories or partition walls is great to separate different learning spaces in a room.
+Zone – Zoning rooms with furniture, accessories or partition walls are great to separate different learning spaces in a room.

 Add some music – FNU Studies have shown that music produces several positive effects on a human’s body and brain.
 Music activates both the left and right brain at the same time, and the activation of both hemispheres can maximise learning and improve memory.